 Using the concept of portability between spouses, Bob's unused $11.58 million estate tax exemption would be added to Sue's $11.58 million exemption, which gives Sue a $23.16 million exemption when the two are added together.

 Sue has "inherited" Bob's unused estate tax exemption and she can pass on $18 million free from federal estate taxes at the time of her death.
 Sue's estate will not owe any federal estate taxes at all.

 Portability of the estate tax exemption will save Bob and Sue's heirs about $2.568 million in estate taxes.

-Sue won't automatically "inherit" Bob's unused exemption.
-She must file IRS Form 706, the United States Estate and Generation-Skipping Transfer tax return, at the time of Bob's death to make an election to add his unused exemption to her exemption.
+You don't "inherit" your spouse's unused exemption automatically.
+You must file IRS Form 706, the United States Estate and Generation-Skipping Transfer tax return, to make the election to add their unused exemption to your own.

 Form 706 must be filed within nine months of the date of death, or within 16 months if an extension to file the return is requested.
 But some spouses can claim an exception from this rule if the estate does not have to file a tax return because its value doesn't exceed the exemption.
 Speak with a tax attorney in this case to find out if you qualify.

 What is the estate tax exemption for 2022 and going forward?

 The Tax Cuts and Jobs Act (TCJA) effectively doubled the federal estate tax exemption in 2018.
 It was $5.49 million in 2017, and it's $12.06 million in 2022.
 But the TCJA expires at the end of 2025, so it's possible that the exemption could plummet to roughly half its value at that time unless Congress takes steps to renew the legislation.